MatthewKazan/3D-lidar-slam/README.md

    ```

 2. Install the required dependencies:
+3.
-   These steps will only work for when ROS2 Humble was installed using mamba and robostack.
+   *This step will only work for when ROS2 Humble was installed using mamba and robostack.*

    Once you have setup your mamba env following the instructions at https://robostack.github.io/GettingStarted.html, you need to
    install the required packages, run the following commands from the **root of the repository while in the mamba environment**:
    ```bash